-The famous Azure Window (backdrop of Daenerys and Khal Drogo’s wedding in Game of Thrones), sadly collapsed into the sea last year.
-Locals were concerned how this loss would affect tourism in Gozo but apparently this is the best thing to happen for divers!
-These huge impressive white rock structure are now forming a new reef.
+The famous Azure Window (the backdrop of Daenerys and Khal Drogo’s wedding in Game of Thrones), sadly collapsed into the sea last year.
+Locals were concerned how this loss would affect tourism in Gozo but apparently, this is the best thing to happen for divers!
+These huge impressive white rock structures are now forming a new reef.
 Read more here in The Telegraph

 This is St. George’s Basilica